pekrau/jsondocdb/README.md

 ### `iter(db)`

-Return an iterator over id's for all documents in the database.
+Return an iterator over ids for all documents in the database.

 ### `len(db)`